jwilbursec/Rules/README.md

 # Rules
 Wazuh/OSSEC Rules

-These are custom rules I've created that map to MITRE ATT&CK.
+These are custom rules I've created, some map to ATT&CK some don't.